 Fido certainly can’t plead ‘mom and pop’ status when they’re owned by the publicly traded giant known as Rogers.

-If only, in 2020, there was an example that Fido could draw from to up its ecommerce game.
+If only, in 2020, there was an example that Fido sucks by way of its ecommerce game.

 That’s how a REAL company operates.